eyaler/ztml/README.md

 Outputs of these runs can be accessed at [eyalgruss.com/ztml](https://eyalgruss.com/ztml).
 On top of the built-in validations for Chrome, Edge and Firefox, these were also manually tested on macOS Monterey 12.5 Safari 15.6 and iOS 16.0 Safari.

+A quick and dirty way to compress an existing single-page websites with embedded inline media is to use `raw=True`.

 ### Caveats
 1. Files larger than a few MB might not work on [iOS Safari](https://pqina.nl/blog/canvas-area-exceeds-the-maximum-limit) or [macOS Safari 15](https://bugs.webkit.org/show_bug.cgi?id=230855).
 2. This solution favors compression rate over compression and decompression times.
 Use `mtf=None` for faster decompression of large files.